DerekStrickland/katacoda-scenarios/consul-hcs-azure/step1.md

 TRUNCATED
 ```

 Click below to install the HCS extension for the Azure CLI.
-Enter `y` when prompted
-to confirm installation.
 This extension is required to managed HCS from the command line.

 `az extension add --source https://releases.hashicorp.com/hcs/0.3.0/hcs-0.3.0-py2.py3-none-any.whl`{{execute T1}}

+Click below to when prompted to confirm installation.

+`y`{{execute T1}}